 ‘This is absolutely crazy.’

 ‘Maybe sir.
 But you’d be surprised how many we get, it’s very popular in fact, as you can see.’
-He turned his hands over gesturing to the banks of freezers in the room with wide palms.
+He turned his hands over gesturing to the banks of freezers in the room.

 ‘You see sir.
 Funerals can be very expensive, can run into tens of thousands of pounds.
 And of course it’s never the deceased who pick up the bill.
 Always the relatives, who, let’s face it, have probably got better things to spend their money on than a wooden box that will only rot in the ground.’

 Whether he was telling the truth or not.
 I wasn’t sure.
 Yes, I was intrigued, I loved the bizarre and strange, but maybe this was a touch too far.
 I mean dead bodies in freezers.
 Even for me, this was a bit too weird.